cvmullor/reference/README.md

 The main script `refeval_main.sh` runs different external dependencies.

 All required programs should be in $PATH.
-The required scripts, "codeml.ctl" file, and folders "ffn" and "gff" containing annotation files should be placed in the same directory where `refeval_main.sh` is executed.
+The required custom scripts, "codeml.ctl" file, and folders "ffn" and "gff" containing annotation files should be placed in the same directory where `refeval_main.sh` is executed.

-### Required software
+### Software
 * bwa
 * samtools
 * bcftools